Santo Bambino of Aracoeli

-The Santo Bambino of Aracœli ("Holy Child of Aracœli"), sometimes known as the Bambino Gesù di Aracœli ("Child Jesus of Aracœli") is a 15th-century Roman Catholic devotional replicated wooden image enshrined in the titular Basilica of Santa Maria in Aracoeli, depicting the Child Jesus swaddled in golden fabric, wearing a crown, and adorned with various gemstones and jewels donated by devotees.
+The Santo Bambino of Aracœli ("Holy Child of Aracœli"), sometimes known as the Bambino Gesù di Aracœli ("Child Jesus of Aracœli") is a 15th-century Roman Catholic devotional replicated wooden image enshrined in the titular Basilica of Santa Maria in Aracoeli, depicting the Christ Child swaddled in golden fabric, wearing a crown, and adorned with various gemstones and jewels donated by devotees.

 On 18 January 1894, Pope Leo XIII authorised its public devotion and granted a canonical coronation on 2 May 1897.
 It was again blessed by Pope John Paul II on 8 January 1984.
-The image was purportedly stolen on 1 February 1994, then now replaced with a modern copy.
+The image was purportedly stolen on 1 February 1994, and has now been replaced with a modern copy.

 History and devotions

 The wooden image measures approximately 60 centimeters tall and depicts the Child Jesus as an infant.
 According to historical records preserved at the Basilica Santa Maria in Aracoeli, the image was carved from a single block of olive wood from the Garden of Gethsemane by a Franciscan friar assigned to the Holy Land in the fifteenth century.

 Pilgrimages to the images are recorded as early as 1794.
 In February 1798, the image was seized by French troops but ransomed by Roman aristocrat Serafin Petraca, thus saving it from being burned.
 It remained in a convent in Trastevere for a little over a year while a new shrine was built.
 In 1838, thieves, ostensibly bending to kiss the image, made off with a considerable part of the jewelry with which he was adorned.
 During anti-Catholic protests in 1848, Carlo Armellini saved the Santo Bambino from arson.